Am I eligible to apply?

 If your child is already in an SEC school, then you must register by 30 October.
 The link is available from the school.

-If you have previously applied to the SEC we will send you the link in September each year.
+If you have previously applied to the SEC we will send you the link in October each year.
 You must reapply every year and ensure you register by 30 October.
-Late registrations cannot be accommodated.
+Late registrations cannot be accommodated

 My income has changed dramatically since the assessable year?